bradp/vv/README.md

 Homebrew sometimes caches a version of Variable VV causing you to receive a message saying you are out of date with the Github version, however running `vv --update` simply downloads a version you already have installed.
 In cases like this, there are two safe options you can try.

 First, and simplest, run `vv --force-update`.
 Second, if that does not work you can safely uninstall Variable VV and re-install it via homebrew, you can do this with these commands: `brew remove vv` then `brew untap bradp/vv` and finally, run the install command `brew install bradp/vv/vv`as mentioned above.
+You will not lose any settings or sites.

 ## Usage